pymssql/pymssql/docs/ref/pymssql.rst

         timeouts have a global effect.

     .. note::
-        If you need to connect to Azure make sure you:
+        If you need to connect to Azure:

-        * Use FreeTDS 0.91 or newer.
+        * Use FreeTDS 0.91 or newer
+        * Make sure FreeTDS is built with SSL support
-        * Specify the database name you are connecting to in the ``connect()`` call.
+        * Specify the database name you are connecting to in the ``connect()`` call

     .. versionadded:: 2.1.1
         The ability to connect to Azure.